jerodgoode/vLLM-Mistral7b-Demo/README.md

 - Hugging Face and GitHub use Git LFS for big files (like multi-GB model weights).
 If you clone a repo with big files without Git LFS, you only get pointer stubs (tiny text files, not the full model).
 - When vLLM tries to load those stubs as real model weights → safetensors chokes → error
 - Doing this process, Git will actually fetch the multi-GB .safetensors files instead of stubs and you should be able to proceed without error.

+## 4. License
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.